Tag: curiosity

 DNA

 A few years ago, I started a “Paired Up” musical playlist and it still remains on active rotation.
 The list’s theme is how two songs, regardless of genre, time, language, or geography, can be connected.
-Maybe one is straightforward such as a newer cover of an older tune.
-Maybe there’s a musical sample, a line, or a reference.
-Something about these two songs longed to be connected.
+Maybe one is straightforward such as a newer cover of

 New York City ~ A City of Tall Dreams